Monogram Logo: Fonts, Styles, Examples, and More

 Pictorial marks are graphic icons that represent a recognizable object.
 Apple and Twitter logos are perfect examples of such a logo.
 With pictorials, it’s important to consider what exactly you want your icon to represent.

-It could be a visual depiction of your brand name, like the open box of the Dropbox logo.
+It could be a visual depiction of your brand name, as the open box of the Dropbox logo.
 Or it could symbolize your services, like the panda logo of the World Wide Fund for Nature (WWF).

 Abstract logos are geometrical shapes that do not have any meaning beyond themselves.
 The Nike swoosh is one example.
 Because abstract logos do not mean anything in particular, they are open to interpretation.